 This system was developed under the creative commons system which means that the technology is available for use by the public essentially free of charge however all references to the system must acknowledge the original developers.
 Gbiota is a registered trade mark ™ and can be used to promote products grown on a commercial basis in conjunction with the pickandeat.shop web site.

-Instruction details and technical support is available by contacting me at [email protected]
+Technical support is available by contacting me at [email protected]